-LG G2 to receive some tweaking for U.S. carriersAlex Wagner - Deputy Managing Editor, News Desk
+LG G2 to receive some tweaking for U.S. carriersAlex Wagner - Editorial Director of News and Content

 As part of its G2 announcement earlier today, LG revealed that all four major U.S. carriers have agreed to add the new flagship smartphone to their lineups.
 None of the operators have had much to say about their G2 or their launch plans, promising only that they'd share more details at a later date, but one LG executive did share one small tidbit of information to PCMag that should make the carriers' announcements a bit more interesting.